aka7/puppet-modules/akarim-solaris_project/README.md

 ### Beginning with solaris_project

-This module works with foreman smart class paramters.
+This module works with foreman smart class parameters.

 ## Usage